CabbageDevelopment/async-process-scheduler/README.md

 scheduler.terminate()
 ```

+A terminated scheduler will always return an empty list.

 ## Design

 When the scheduler starts, it will simultaneously run a number of processes up to the value returned by `Scheduler.optimal_process_count()`.
 When a process finishes, another is started to take its place.

-If `dynamic` is enabled, the scheduler will check the CPU usage periodically and increase the number of concurrent processes if it below the threshold.
+If `dynamic` is enabled, the scheduler will check the CPU usage periodically and increase the number of concurrent processes if the CPU usage is below the threshold.

 This diagram demonstrates the implementation of `Scheduler`: